raksh36/aws-nvidia-hackathon-rakshith/QUICK_WEB_DEPLOY.md

 **Just double-click** `index.html` and it opens in your browser!

 **For Demo Video**: This is perfectly professional.
 Just say:
-> "Here's the LogGuardian AI interface.
+> "Here's the AgentOps interface.
 It connects to our Lambda functions deployed on AWS."

 ---